 Yes, it’s true you could get the caramel coated popcorn, but we trust you’ll go for the lightly salted version instead.

 A favorite treat on any vacation, these Nachos are ten times better than the ones you’ll find at any football game and will hold you over until your next meal.
-Also sharable- which is always a plus.
+Also shareable- which is always a plus.
+Read our other fave menu items at La Cantina de San Angel.

 Pinocchio Village Haus / Magic Kingdom